Currency:USD $

 • Game Mechanics Adjustments: New orchestral roles, cards, and hairstyles have been added based on community feedback and contests.

-Overall, Patch 7.35 promises a stimulating blend of new quests, collaborative events, and exciting challenges suitable for all types of players.
-The comprehensive updates to deep dungeons and the integration of cross-franchise content ensure that there is something for everyone to enjoy.
+Overall, Patch 7.35 delivers a stimulating blend of new quests, collaborative events, and exciting challenges suitable for all types of players.
+The updates to deep dungeons and the integration of cross-franchise content mean there is something for everyone to enjoy.

 Deep Dungeon Progression and Requirements

-In the new patch, deep dungeon progression requires careful planning.
-Players must ensure that they enter with the same class or job originally used when their progression was saved.
+In Patch 7.35, deep dungeon progression requires careful planning.
+Players must enter with the same class or job originally used when their progression was saved.
 Additionally, Etherpool gear needs to meet specific strength requirements, which vary depending on the area being tackled.
 The following Etherpool strength levels are suggested:

-• Recommended strength varies significantly, but reaching 70 or 80 can suffice for many floors.
+• Recommended strength varies significantly, but reaching 70 or 80 can cover many floors.

-• Floors 81 to 100 become notably challenging, with a higher Etherpool strength, approaching 99, benefiting players enormously.
+• Floors 81 to 100 become notably challenging, with Etherpool strength approaching 99 benefiting players enormously.

 The duty finder requires players to have specific Etherpool levels before queuing for different sections.
 Save data includes player level, class, job, and dungeon progression, with two save slots available for management.